hyperledger/identus/CONTRIBUTING.md

 ### Announcement

-Once the release entry has been approved, the eco-system release may be announced by putting a message together (*template to be added TBC*) and shared via the different channels:
+Once the release entry has been approved, the ecosystem release may be announced by putting a message together (*template to be added TBC*) and shared via the different channels:

 - **Discord Hyperledger** - `identus-maintainers` channel https://discord.com/channels/905194001349627914/1226983777687965707
+- **Discord Hyperledger** - `identus-announcements` channel https://discord.com/channels/905194001349627914/1230596020790886490